 9. History Museum

-From the early Middle Ages to the present day, 2000 years of history are covered in this extensive and well-documented museum.
-The permanent exhibition houses more than 7000 objects, while other temporary exhibitions take a closer look at particular themes and periods.
+This extensive and well-documented museum covers 2000 years of history, from the early Middle Ages to the present day.
+The permanent exhibition houses more than 7,000 objects, while other temporary exhibitions examine particular themes and periods.

 Address: Unter den Linden 2, 10117 Berlin